ssindiUCM/BioMassODE/README.md

         - kon_ii units: 1/(concentration * time * binding sites)

     Flow Reactant Support:
-        - Allows specification of flow species as: list, reactions
+        - Allows specification of flow species in two ways: list, reactions
         - Requires that the upstream species for S has the name S_up

     Example Flow List: